kevinguenther1337/snake-game/README.md

-# Basic snake game in Python
+# Basic snake game in Python using Pygame